robertfritze/AGPUDM/README.md

 There is a [html](app/doc/html/index.html) and [pdf](app/doc/latex/refman.pdf) doxygen documentation available for this project.
 Clone the repository to see the HTML documentation.
-As of 9/20/2021 only the
+As of 9/22/2021 the
-C part has been included in this documentation.
-For the Java part, only the automatically generated doxygen documentation is available.
+C source/header files and a part of the Java classes have been included.
 Additional documentation will be available soon.